 3. Restricted Cash - Powell Bill funds are classified as restricted cash because it can be expended only for the purposes of maintaining, repairing, constructing, reconstructing or widening of local streets per G.S.
 136-41.1 through 136-41.4.
+Unspent CARES Act revenue received from Sampson County is restricted until spent or returned back to the County.
 Customer deposits held by the Town before any services are supplied are restricted to the service for which the deposit was collected.

 Town of Garland Restricted Cash

 Governmental Activities

 General Fund

+CARES Act \$ 24,216

-Streets \$ 16,890
+Streets 11,676

-Total Governmental Activities \$ 16,890
+Total Governmental Activities \$ 35,892

 Business Type Activities

 Water and Sewer Fund

-Customer Deposits \$ 41,034
+Customer Deposits \$ 43,324

-Total Business Type Activities \$ 41,034
+Total Business Type Activities \$ 43,324

-Total Restricted Cash \$ 57,924
+Total Restricted Cash \$ 79,216

 - 4. Ad Valorem Taxes Receivable In accordance with State law [G. S. 105-347 and G. S. 159-13(a)], the Town levies ad valorem taxes on property other than motor vehicles on July 1st, the beginning of the fiscal year.
 The taxes are due on September 1st (lien date); however, interest does not accrue until the following January 6th.
-These taxes are based on the assessed values as of January 1, 2018.
+These taxes are based on the assessed values as of January 1, 2021.
 As allowed by State law, the Town has established a schedule of discounts that apply to taxes that are paid prior to the due date.
 In the Town's General Fund, ad valorem tax revenues are reported net of such discounts. - 5.
 Allowance for Doubtful Accounts All receivables that historically experience uncollectible accounts are shown net of an allowance for doubtful accounts.
 This amount is estimated by analyzing the percentage of receivables that were written off in prior years.
-The allowance for doubtful accounts in the Governmental and Business-type activities at June 30, 2019 is \$2,100 and \$5,000, respectively. - 6.
-The inventories of the Town's enterprise fund consist of materials and supplies held for subsequent use.
+The allowance for doubtful accounts in the Governmental and Business-type activities at June 30, 2021 is \$2,100 and \$5,000, respectively. - 6.
+Inventories and Prepaid Items The inventories of the Town's enterprise fund consist of materials and supplies held for subsequent use.
 The costs of these inventories are expensed when sold or consumed. - 7.
 Capital Assets Capital assets are defined by the government as assets with an initial, individual cost of more than a certain cost and an estimated useful life in excess of two years.
-Minimum capitalization costs are as follows: land, \$500; buildings, improvements, \$500; infrastructure, \$500; furniture and equipment, \$500; and vehicles, \$500.
+Minimum capitalization costs are as follows: land, \$500; buildings and improvements, \$500; infrastructure, \$500; furniture and equipment, \$500; and vehicles, \$500.
 Donated capital assets received prior to June 30, 2015 are recorded at their estimated fair value at the date of donation.
 Donated capital assets received after June 30, 2015 are recorded at acquisition value.
 All other purchased or constructed capital assets are reported at cost or estimated historical cost.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.